MEBasic Training Manual ( Free PDF )

 The electric motor, in its simplest definition, is the conversion of electrical energy into usable energy.
 The electric motor has played an important role in the efficiency of modern industry and is responsible for the high standard of living in the developed world.

-The origin of the electric motor is shrouded in mystery, but this seems clear: The basic principles of electrical induction were discovered by Oersted, Gauss and Faraday in the early 19th century, and the combination of Scandinavian, German and British ideas gave us the idea: the basis of the electric motor.
+Mystery shrouds the origin of the electric motor, but one thing seems clear: The basic principles of electrical induction were discovered by Oersted, Gauss, and Faraday in the early 19th century, and the combination of Scandinavian, German, and British ideas gave us the idea: the basis of the electric motor.
 The original invention of the piston engine in the late 19th century was by Nikola Tesla, a Serbian immigrant to America.
 A measure of Tesla’s genius is that he received more than 900 patents in the field of electricity.
-Before Tesla’s time, the direct drive engine was produced in large quantities, but it was his development of the variable speed, variable displacement engine that ushered in a new era of innovation and production.
+Large-scale production of the direct drive engine existed before Tesla’s time, but his development of the variable speed, variable displacement engine marked the beginning of a new era of innovation and production.

 The principle of the electric motor is based on the fact that a conductor with a lease, when placed in an electric current, will exert a force on the tube proportional to the current passing through the conductor and the force of gravity.
 In an alternating current motor, windings placed on the stator of the electric motor create a magnetic field.
-The aluminum rods in the rotor of the laminate are channels that carry the energy of the work.
+The aluminum rods in the rotor of the laminate act as channels, carrying the energy of the work.

 Advances in power semiconductors and microprocessors have led to a faster way to control the speed of an AC motor through an inverter.
-This technology allows cutting-edge designs called pulse-width modulated AC models to be accelerated and control voltages equivalent or comparable to existing systems.
+This technology accelerates cutting-edge designs known as pulse-width modulated AC models, enabling them to control voltages equivalent to or comparable to those of existing systems.

 Marathon Motors also offers a direct permanent magnet motor.
 The DC motor is the oldest member of the electric motor family.
 Technological advances in magnetic materials, as well as electronic controls and highly rechargeable batteries, have breathed new life into the DC motor.
-The DC motor has a very high torque output and can be used with simple condition monitoring devices to provide smooth and consistent acceleration over a wide range of selectable speeds.
+Simple condition monitoring devices can use the DC motor’s very high torque output to provide smooth and consistent acceleration over a wide range of selectable speeds.
 Since the speed of a DC motor does not depend on the number of poles, there are many variables for any fixed or variable speed requirement.
-In a conventional DC motor, the magnetic field is created by a strong constant current that replaces conventional coil fields.
+A strong constant current creates the magnetic field in a conventional DC motor, replacing conventional coil fields.
 Magnets do not require electricity from an electrical outlet.
 This improves engine performance and reduces interior heat.
-Additionally, the reduced design extends the life of batteries used to power mobile or remote applications.
+Additionally, the reduced design extends the life of the batteries used to power mobile or remote applications.

-The Electric motor is truly the heart of every driving machine.
+The electric motor is truly the heart of every driving machine.
 If the engine does not start, the machine or tool is not working.
 The importance of the electric motor in modern life is evident from the fact that millions of electric motors convert more energy than all our passenger vehicles.
-The electric motor is more efficient at converting power than a car, but plays a greater role in the overall power picture, so the still benefits from engine performance.
-Today’s industrial motors have power conversion efficiency of over 96% at maximum power.
+The electric motor is more efficient at converting power than a car but plays a greater role in the overall power picture, so it still benefits from engine performance.
+Today’s industrial motors have a power conversion efficiency of over 96% at maximum power.

 Download For Free in PDF Format